 If the toy you are giving your pup is hard, it can damage your pet’s teeth and gums when chewed.
 The sharp spikes that your dog’s teeth create also damages their throat if swallowed.
 Soft toys often contain a woolly plastic filling.
 This, when swallowed, can cause digestive issues.

 Luckily there have been some incredible inventions for sustainable swaps in the pet toy industry.
-There are now other materials that eco-friendly dog toys are made of which are great for the planet and healthy for your dog.
+There are now other materials that eco-friendly dog toys are made of which are great for the planet and healthy for your dog (and for other consumer goods).

 Recycling plastic to be used as something else is excellent for attributing to sustainable plastic disposal.
 Only 9% of plastic is recycled – why not help this and choose a sustainable dog toy made of recycled plastic.
 Choosing this option means toys have the strength and durability of plastic, whilst at the same time making use of what is already there.